LucasBehrendt/investorsclub/README.md

     - Be able to get more involved with the club through the contact form.
     - Be able to suggest new events and locations.

+### Structure

+The website is structured to be highly accessible, easily navigated and to keep a consistency in colouring and informational flow.
+The landing page structure is simple and intuitive, with an inviting layout and clear paths to follow.
+There are three pages to the site, which help keep the individual pages from being too cluttered or too long.
+The maximum required clicks to get to a specific part of the site is kept at three.

+- The sections on the Home page are structured to fit well together and have a natural transition.
+Some content hinting on the landing incentivizes the user to scroll further.

+- A seperate Events page keeps the focus on finding events that the user is interested in, with a slimmed down structure and inviting cards for each listed event.

+- A Contact page where the user can either sign up for an event or submit a question is also served on a seperate page to maintain a clean structure.
+The form provides feedback to let the user know it has been successfully submitted.

 ### Design
 - #### Colours

-  - The main colour scheme of the website is chosen to suit the theme and to work well together, while simultaneously provide an acceptable contrast.
-The main font colour is a dark slate gray (#333333) with a combination of a white (#FFFFFF) and a whitesmoke (#EEEEEE) background.
-Where necessary, for example on the hero image, the font colour is changed to whitesmoke (#EEEEEE).
+  - The main colour scheme of the website is chosen to suit the financial theme and to work well together, while simultaneously provide good contrast.
+The main font colour is a dark slate gray (#333333) with an alternation of a white (#FFFFFF) and a whitesmoke (#EEEEEE) background.
+Where necessary, for example on the hero image, the font colour is changed to whitesmoke (#EEEEEE) for better contrast.

 - #### Typography